 RWD stands for rear wheel drive and is a term used for when the power from the engine is being sent to the back wheels only.

 A Saloon is a bodystyle of car that can be pretty flexible in terms of what it can offer.
-Available in a range of sizes from compact to spacious it won't be hard to find one to suit your needs. typically a saloon will have a central compartment for passengers, one in front to house the engine and one behind for cargo.
+Available in a range of sizes from compact to spacious it won't be hard to find one to suit your needs.
+A saloon usually will have a central compartment for passengers, one in front to house the engine and one behind for cargo.

 SUV is normally used to describe a Sports Utility Vehicle.
 It’s a tall vehicle which has some degree of off-road capabilities.
 It’s designed to perform well on all roads though.
 SUVs may have a four-wheel drive, but they can also come in a two-wheel drive option.